-The Department under this Administration's leadership reactivated the Intra-departmental Council on Native American Affairs [ICNAA] to provide for a consistent HHS policy when working with the more than 560 federally recognized tribes.
+The Department under this Administration's leadership reactivated the Intra-departmental Council on Native American Affairs [ICNAA] to provide for a consistent

+HHS policy when working with the more than 560 federally recognized tribes.
 This Council's vice chairperson is the IHS Director, giving him a highly visible role within the Department on Indian policy.

 In January 2005 the Department completed work ushering through a revised HHS tribal consultation policy and involving tribal leaders in the process.
 This policy further emphasizes the unique government-to-government relationship between Indian tribes and the Federal Government and assists in improving services to the Indian community through better communications.
 Consultation may take place at many different levels.
 To ensure the active participation of tribes in the development of the Department's budget request, an HHS-wide budget consultation session is held annually.
-This meeting provides tribes with an opportunity to meet directly with leadership from all Department agencies and identify their priorities for upcoming program requests.
+This meeting provides tribes with an opportunity to meet directly with leadership from all Department agencies and identify their priorities for up-coming program requests.
 For fiscal year 2008, tribes identified population growth and increases in the cost of providing health care as their top budget priorities and IHS's fiscal year 2008 budget request included an increase of \$88 million for these items.

 Through the Centers for Medicare & Medicaid Services [CMS], a Technical Tribal Advisory Group was established which provides tribes with a vehicle for communicating concerns and comments to CMS on Medicare, Medicaid and SCHIP policies impacting their members.
 And, the IHS has been vigilant about improving outcomes for Indian children and families with diabetes by increasing education and physical activity programs aimed at preventing and addressing the needs of those susceptible to, or struggling with, this potentially disabling disease.
+In addition, a tribal leaders to, or strugging with, this potentially disabiling disease.
 In addition, a tribal leaders diabetes committee continues to meet several times a year at the direction of the IHS Director to review information on the progress of the Special Diabetes Program for Indians activities and to provide general recommendations to IHS.

 It is clear the Department has not been a passive observer of the health needs of eligible American Indians/Alaska Natives.
-Yet, we recognize that health disparities among this population do exist and are among some of the highest in the Nation for extension for a subsection of the section of the section of the section of the important disparent for a subsection of the section of the health disparition for extension for a subsection of the section of the secti

-It is clear the Department has not been a passive observer of the health needs of eligible American Indians/Alaska Natives.
-Yet, we recognize that health disparities among this population do exist and are among some of the highest in the Nation for certain diseases [for example; alcoholism, cardiovascular disease, diabetes, and injuries], and that improvements in access to IHS and other Federal and private sector programs will result in improved health status for Indian people.
-The IHCIA was enacted to provide primary and preventive services in recognition
+Yet, we recognize that health disparities among this population do exist and are among some of the highest in the Nation for cortain diseases for example; alcoholism condinanced disparse. tion for certain diseases [for example; alcoholism, cardiovascular disease, diabetes, and injuries], and that improvements in access to IHS and other Federal and private sector programs will result in improved health status for Indian people.